yangshun/tech-interview-handbook/front-end/css.md

 ## Glossary

-- **Box Model** - The CSS box model describes the rectangular boxes that are generated for elements in the document tree and laid out according to the visual formatting model.
+- [**Box Model**](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model) - The CSS box model describes the rectangular boxes that are generated for elements in the document tree and laid out according to the visual formatting model.
 Each box has a content area (e.g. text, an image, etc.) and optional surrounding padding, border, and margin areas.
-- **Specificity** - TBD
-- **Positioning** - TBD
-- **Floats** - TBD
+- [**Specificity**](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) - Specificity is how browsers decide which CSS property values are the most relevant to an element and, will therefore be applied.
+It is a weight that is applied to a given CSS declaration, determined by the number of each selector type in the matching selector.
+  - When multiple declarations have equal specificity, the last declaration found in the CSS is applied to the element.
+It only applies when the same element is targeted by multiple declarations.
+As per CSS rules, directly targeted elements will always take precedence over rules which an element inherits from its ancestor.
+  - Typically used in type selectors/pseduo elements (`h1`, `div`, `:before`), class/attribute selectors (`.btn`, `[type="radio"]`), pseudo-classes (`:hover`) and ID selectors (`#someElement`).
+  - Inline styles added to an element always overwrite any styles in external stylesheets, and thus can be thought of as having the highest specificity.
+  - When an important rule (`!important`) is used on a style declaration, this declaration overrides any other declarations.
+Try to avoid using `!important`, as it breaks  the natural cascading in the stylesheets.
+Always look for a way to use specificity before even considering `!important`, and only use !important on page-specific CSS that overrides foreign CSS (from external libraries, like Bootstrap).
+- [**Positioning**](https://developer.mozilla.org/en-US/docs/Web/CSS/position) - The position CSS property determines how an element will be positioned in a document.
+The `top`, `right`, `bottom`, and `left` properties would later determine the final location of said positioned element.
+  - Initial value: `static`
+  - Values that are frequently used: `relative`, `absolute`, `fixed`, `sticky`
+- [**Floats**](https://developer.mozilla.org/en-US/docs/Web/CSS/float) - The `float` CSS property determines where an element should be placed - along the left or right side of its container.
+This allows text and inline elements to wrap around it.
+Also note, the element would be removed from the normal *flow* of the web page, though still remaining a part of the flow (in contrast to `position: absolute`).
+For an element to be `float`, it's value must not be `none`.
+  - Initial value: `none`
+  - Values that are frequently used: `left`, `right`, `inline-start`, `inline-end`.
+  - Additional Notes: Usually, there would be cases that you may want to move an item below any floated elements.
+E.g, you may want some elements like your paragraphs to remain adjacent to floats, but force headings and footers to be on their own line.
+See [`clear` attribute](https://developer.mozilla.org/en-US/docs/Web/CSS/clear) for more examples

 ## Writing CSS without Side Effects